 Inclusive Age Tech

-To cater to this accelerating sector, present technology solutions are not solely focused on meeting the needs of the older adults, but also on engaging them thoroughly in the design process.
+To cater to this accelerating sector, present technology solutions are not solely focused on meeting the needs of the older adults.
+They are also focused on engaging them thoroughly in the design process.
 Moreover, besides older adults, their entire caregiver circle is being recognized as a crucial stakeholder.
 This encompasses family members, governments, healthcare and other service providers, who purchase tech-based products and services, to better serve the aging adults.

 Challenges of Aging: